 Cons are subjective to your application, first would be that they take longer to set up and get going.
 Powder throws on progressive presses are more consistent.
 With a stand-alone powder throw, you have to be consistent in the way you activate the throw.
 These types of throws also can’t be jammed up with different powders so be careful when setting them up and make sure you get good clean throws.

 So that is what you will normally find at all of your friendly sportsmen/reloading stores.
 It comes down to price, speed, and what your plans are for it.
-Every tool has a purpose and one is not inherently better than the other, just have different uses.
+Every tool has a purpose and one is not inherently better than the other, just has different uses.

 Good luck, and I’ll see you out on the range.